How do I qualify for the Duke Energy Carolinas and Duke Energy Progress North Carolina solar rebate?

 - To apply for the rebate, there is no printed application, rather an application will be provided online with 6 short steps.
 The customer or installer may fill in the application – and if the installer fills it out, the customer will be prompted by email to submit an acknowledgement.

-- Commercial projects seeking the rebate will apply with their Unique ID rather than the Interconnect Number that residential projects use.
+- Commercial projects apply with their Unique ID rather than the Interconnect Number that residential projects use.
 Businesses can apply for the rebate separately for multiple solar locations on different accounts, and for residential buildings only the homeowner can apply to receive the rebate.

 - Rebate funds may run low in any given year of the 5-year program.
-While there will be no real-time tracker of remaining capacity, once the rebate opens on the first Friday of every month Duke Energy will publish totals by customer class and jurisdiction.
+There’s no real-time tracker of remaining capacity, but on the first Friday of every month Duke Energy will publish totals by customer class and jurisdiction.

-- To be eligible for the rebate in 2019, which opens on January 1, 2019, we understand the customer will need to get their interconnect application sent within the last 90 days of 2018, that is within 90 days of the date when the 2019 program will be opening.
-Mid-October 2018 would be a perfect time, by our count.
+- To be eligible for the rebate in 2020, which opens on January 1, 2020 unless we hear otherwise from Duke Energy, the program administrator, we understand the customer will need to get their interconnect application sent within the last 90 days of 2019, that is within 90 days of the date when the 2020 program will be opening.
+Mid-October 2019 would be a perfect time, by our count.

 - Your ability to reserve rebate value is dependent on you receiving an interconnect number for your solar project from Duke Energy.
 There is a one-year time limit in which your system must then be installed and turned on in order to trigger the rebate payout from Duke Energy under the program.